 Following very strong growth at the beginning of the year, investment activity continued to decline in the third quarter of 2019 for the second quarter in a row.
-As a result, capital investments increased by 5.0% annually.
-The monthly indicators on construction works on buildings and other construction objects, whose annual growth rate was about 7.0%, indicate that not only the private sector but also the general government achieved growth in investment activity.
+Capital investments increased by 5.0% annually.
+Monthly indicators on construction works on buildings and on other construction objects, whose annual growth rate was about 7.0%, indicate that not only the private sector but also the general government achieved growth in investment activity.

-Foreign exchange interventions of the Croatian National Bank were mitigated by the appreciation pressures on the exchange rate as a result of the surplus in the current account in the balance of payments, capital inflows from EU funds and reduction of euroization.
-At the end of November 2019, the kuna / euro exchange rate was 7.44 EUR / HRK, which is 0.3% more than at the end of the same month in 2018, while the average exchange rate in the first eleven months of 2019 was 7.41 EUR / HRK and was almost equal to the exchange rate achieved in the same period of the previous year.
+Foreign exchange interventions of the Croatian National Bank mitigated the appreciation pressures on the exchange rate as a result of the surplus in the current account in the payment balance, capital inflows from EU funds and reduction of euroization.
+At the end of November 2019, the kuna / euro exchange rate was 7.44 EUR / HRK, which is 0.3% more than at the end of the same month in 2018, while the average exchange rate in the first eleven months of 2019 was 7.
+41 EUR / HRK and was almost equal to the exchange rate achieved in the same period of the previous year.
 The exchange rate of the kuna against the US dollar and the Swiss franc at the end of November 2019 was higher than at the end of the same month in 2018, reflecting the weakening of the euro against these currencies in the global financial markets.